 Best for all season adventuring

-The Poco Plus has some great features that will keep you using this pack for your adventures all year round.
+The Osprey Poco Plus has some great features that will keep you using this pack for your adventures all year round.
 It features the AirSpeed tensioned mesh back panel that provides ventilation on warm days to help keep you cool.
 I really enjoyed this feature on hot summer days.

 It also has easily adjustable straps that make adjusting the pack for larger jackets in winter a breeze.

-The sun-shade has 270 degrees of protection and deploys and stores super easy.
+The built in sun-shade has 270 degrees of protection and deploys and stores super easy.
 The sunshade can also add a little protection against the wind on those cold winter days.
 Add the Poco Rain Cover to really protect your kiddo from the elements year round.